 Experiential dessert culture is also a significant growth driver, with parlors providing experiential and customized dessert experiences like nitrogen ice creams, mix-in toppings, and branded collaborations for unique taste experiences.
 Greater demand for grab-and-go desserts has fueled growth in parlors in urban areas.

-Technological innovation and digitalization are also drivers of growth in the industry.
+Technological innovation and digitalization are also drivers of market growth in the ice cream parlor market.
 Mobile, app, and delivery ordering have enhanced access to ice cream, while food delivery app partnerships with parlors such as DoorDash and UberEats have enabled the expansion of reach to consumers.
 Seasonal and limited-edition flavors by leading players drive consumer engagement, while efforts such as the use of local ingredients and green packaging drive green consumers.

 FMI is of the opinion that the USA ice cream parlor industry is slated to grow at a 2.72% CAGR during the study period.